nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       <li>(OPTIONAL) Direct to further guidance incase users are struggling to change their flow temperature.
 One option is to direct users to freeboilermanuals.com and guide them to enter their boilers GC number.
 Every boiler has a GC number, and it's usually on the front of the boiler.
 It starts with 'GC' followed by a 7 digit number.</li>

       </ul>
-  - title: Give advice specific to boiler type - Button-based boiler
+  - title: Give advice specific to boiler type - button-based boiler
     description: Specific instructions for users that boiler controls only consist of buttons.
     icon: /static/files/icon.svg